umbraco/UmbracoCMSDocs/README.md

 ## Reading and using the articles

-It is **important to note** that this entire repository is a work in progress (WIP), which means that it will not contain a completed section of documentation for Umbraco.
+It is **important to note** that this entire repository is a work in progress (WIP), which means that it will not contain a completed section of the documentation for Umbraco.

-All articles are divided into *topics* and each article can contain various *sub-topics*.
-All topics and sub-topics can be found under [Articles](Articles).
+All articles are divided into *topics* and each article can contain various *subtopics*.
+All topics and subtopics can be found under [Articles](Articles).

-Each tutorial in the [Tutorials](Tutorials) folder has its own folder, in which multiple files and sub folders might also be found.
+Each tutorial in the [Tutorials](Tutorials) folder has its own folder, in which multiple files and subfolders might also be found.

 ## Try out Umbraco on .NET Core